ApeironY/Modular-Trajectory-Prediction-Toolkit/README.md

 `python main.py -d 0 2 4 -o 5 -k 20 --flip_aug --rotate -ntc`

-## Generating Predictions ##
+## Testing ##

-To generate and save the predictions of our model, use the command
+To generate and save the predictions of our model for testing, use the command

 `python main.py -d <DATASET_IDX> -test -tf <TEST_FILE_NAME> -k 20 --rotate -ntc`